cecilomar6/SCvsSN/README.md

 # SCvsSN
-Code for the publication "Profiling bleomycin-induced lung injury using single-nucleus RNA sequencing"
+Code for the manuscript "Profiling bleomycin-induced lung injury using single-nucleus RNA sequencing"